Interdisciplinary Studies (ID)

 ID 6910 Research Methods - 1 Hour

 The techniques for conducting competent graduate-level bibliographic research, as well as attention to the planning, preparation, and writing of theses, will be covered in this course, which is required of all students completing the MA degree with the thesis option.
-Course will not count toward the 30-hour program requirement.
+Course will not count toward the 30-unit program requirement.
 (CR/NC only; not available for Audit).

 ID 7375 Clinical Pastoral Education - 1-2 Hours